Spin Multipartitions: THE SPIN MULTIPARTITION ALGORITHM

 \begin{defn} Let $\mathfrak{g}=A^{(2)}_{2n}$ and let $\Lm-(a_0\Lm_0+\dots+a_n\Lm_n)$ be a positive integral weight for $\mathfrak{g}$.
 A \textit{spin multipartition} for $\Lm$ is a set of $a_0+a_1+\dots+a_n$ partitions, of which \begin{itemize} \item The bottom $a_0$ are $h$-restricted $h$-strict partitions each of which has $0$ in its upper left-hand corner when we use the English convention for Young diagrams of a partition.
 These will be called the $0$-\textit{corner partitions}. \item For each $i>0$ in ascending order, $a_i$ partitions which are $h$-restricted but not $h$-strict.
 The residue of a node with row $s$ and column $t$ will be $\widehat{(i+t-s+1)}$, and the partition will be called an $i$-\textit{corner partition}.
 If $0<i<j\leq n$, the $i$-corner partitions will lie below the $j$-corner partitions. \end{itemize} \end{defn}

+\begin{defn} Given a $i$-corner partition $\lambda$, for a residue $i>0$, and an arbitrary residue $j$, a $j$-node adjacent to $\lm$ is an \textit{addable $i$-node} of $\lm$ if adding it produces a well-defined partition, and there are also double addable $0$-nodes.
+The complete set of addable $j$-nodes is the maximal set of $j$-nodes such that adding them produces a well-defined partition.
+Similarly, a node of $\lm$ is \textit{$j$-removable} if removing the node still gives a well-defined partition.
+The complete set of removable $j$-nodes is the set of all $j$-nodes in $\lambda$ that can be removed and will leave a well-defined partitions.

+Now consider a $0$-corner partition, one of the first $a_0$ partitions in a spin multipartition.
+The $j$-addable and removable nodes can be defined as in the paragraph above, except that the partitions must remain $h$-strict. \end{defn}

+\begin{defn} For any addable or removable $j$-node on a partition, we say that a $j$-node is \textit{above} if it is above or to the right, and \textit{below} if it is below or to the left, \cite{LT} and \cite{Fa}.

+In $i$-corner partitions for $i \neq 0$, when $j=0$, it may happen that a removable $0$-node lies directly above an addable $0$-node.
+Such a pair of nodes will be designated by $\pm$ and we will vary the method from \cite{LT}.
+Even though in our definition of ``below'', we would have the addable node ``below'' the removable node, we will in this case regard the removable node as being below. \end{defn}

-We are interested in generating recursively a set of spin multipartitions which will correspond to a crystal basis in a Kashiwara crystal for $\Lm$.
+Given a positive integral weight $\Lm$, we are interested in generating recursively a set of spin multipartitions that will correspond to a crystal basis in a Kashiwara crystal for $\Lm$.
 Such a set of spin multipartitions, if they exist, would properly be called $h$-restricted spin multipartitions.
 We conjecture that the following algorithm will recursively produce such a set of spin multipartitions.
-We must first define the $i$-addable and $i$-removable nodes.
+We must first define the $j$-addable and $j$-removable nodes.

-The \textit{front edge} of a partition is the set of nodes that do not have any other node to the right of them or do not have any other node underneath them.

-\begin{defn} Given a $h$-restricted $j$-corner partition $\lambda$, for a residue $j>0$, and an arbitrary residue $i$, an $i$-node adjacent to the front edge of $\lm$ is an \textit{addable $i$-node} if adding it produces an $h$-restricted partition, and there are also double addable $0$-nodes.
-The complete set of addable $i$-nodes is the maximal set of $i$-nodes such that adding them produces an $h$-restricted partition.
-Similarly, a node on the front edge of an $h$-restricted partitions is \textit{$i$-removable} if removing the node still gives an $h$-restricted partition.
-The complete set of removable $i$-nodes is the set of all $i$-nodes in $\lambda$ that can be removed and will leave an $h$-strict partition.

-Now consider a $0$-corner partition, one of the first $a_0$ partitions in a spin multipartition.
-The $i$-addable and removable nodes can be defined as in the paragraph above, except that the partitions must remain $h$-strict. \end{defn}

-\textbf{Conjectured algorithm for contructing $h$-restricted spin multipartitions.} We designate addable and removable nodes by $+$ and $-$ as Kleshchev does \cite{Kl} and write them from left to right as we go up in the multipartition, to get the \textit{$i$-signature}.
-In $i$-corner partitions for $i \neq 0$, it may happen that a removable $0$-node lies directly above an addable $0$-node.
-Such a pair of nodes will be designated in the list by $\pm$.
+\textbf{Spin Multipartition Conjecture} We designate addable and removable $j$-nodes by $+$ and $-$ as Kleshchev does \cite{Kl} and write them from left to right as we go up in the multipartition, to get the \textit{$i$-signature}.
+Every case of $\pm$ as in Def. \ref{pm} will contribute ``-+''.

-We eliminate any cases of $+-$ from the list.
-A case $+\pm -$ is eliminated completely.
-A case of $+ \pm$ is replaced by a $+$ referring to the $0$-adddable node of the pair.
-A case of $\pm -$ is replaced by a $-$ referring to the $0$-removable node in the pair.